Filler

 Taint of Scandal

 Many people's opinions are still influenced by the scandal that tainted this dance form's reputation in the early 20th century.
-Any time we use Sol Bloom's term "belly dance" to refer to it, we conjure up all the baggage that goes with it.
-That's why many modern-day American dancers now prefer the terms "Oriental dance" or "Middle Eastern dance".
+Any time we use Sol Bloom's term "belly dance" to refer to our dance form, we conjure up all the baggage that goes with it.
+That's why many modern-day American dancers now prefer the terms "Oriental dance", "raqs sharqi", or "Middle Eastern dance".

 Harem Fantasies

 Thanks to Orientalist painters and early Hollywood "harem" movies, the public links belly dancing with sensuous fantasies involving diaphanous fabric, naked women lolling around Turkish baths, skimpy clothing, seducing the Sultan, and sexual slavery.
-The public doesn't know and doesn't care that these images were largely created by Europeans and Americans.
+The public doesn't know and doesn't care that these images were largely created by Europeans and Americans as the pornography of their day.

-So they start with the "knowledge", however wrong, that harems were gardens of earthly sexual delight.
-Then they add to that the belief that anyone representing "Middle Eastern dance" must be re-enacting the efforts of concubines to seduce the Sultan.
+So the American public starts with the "knowledge", however wrong, that harems were gardens of earthly sexual delight.
+Then they add to that the belief that anyone performing belly dance must be re-enacting the efforts of concubines to seduce the Sultan.

 Salomé

-Most of the "general public" don't realize that the notion of the "dance of the seven veils" was invented and brought to the stage by 19th-century Europeans (Oscar Wilde and Richard Strauss).
-They think the notion of stripping one veil at a time until the dancer is nude is a "real" portrayal of Middle Eastern dance.
-The truth is that this was done for the first time in Strauss's opera "Salomé", which made its debut in the late 19th century.
+Most of the "general public" don't realize that the idea of the "dance of the seven veils" was invented and brought to the stage by Europeans (Oscar Wilde and Richard Strauss) Wilde's play and Strauss's opera.
+The public mistakenly thinks that stripping one veil at a time until the dancer is nude is an accurate portrayal of belly dance.
+The truth is that this was done for the first time in Wilde's play, which made its debut in 1896.

 If you read the Biblical account of John the Baptist's death, you'll notice several interesting facts:

-• There is no discussion of what she wore or used as props.
+• There is no discussion of what the dancer wore or used as props.

-So, if the Bible doesn't mention the name Salomé, veils, or seduction, where did these notions come from?
-The fertile minds of the European Orientalist art and literature movement in the 19th century, combined with Victorian pornography, that's where.
+So, if the Bible doesn't mention veils or seduction, where did these concepts come from?
+Answer: It came from the fertile minds of the European Orientalist art and literature movement in the 19th century, combined with Victorian pornography.

 Up Close and Personal